dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 ### Deploying with command-line (recommended method)

 You can build and deploy with the following command:
-`.\Restore.cmd -Configuration Release` followed by `.\Build.cmd -Configuration Release -deployExtensions -launch`.
+`.\Build.cmd -Restore -Configuration Release -deployExtensions -launch`.

 Then you can launch the `RoslynDev` hive with `devenv /rootSuffix RoslynDev`.